sdsc-hpc-training/webinars/202004_comet_101/running_jobs_on_comet.md

  node           3 : Hello and Welcome to Webinar Participants!
 [mthomas@comet-14-01 MPI]$
 ```

+When you done testing code, exit the Interactive session.

 [Back to CPU Jobs](#comp-and-run-cpu-jobs) <br>
 [Back to Top](#top)
 <hr>

 #### <a name="hello-world-mpi-batch-submit"></a>Hello World (MPI): Batch Script Submission
-To submit jobs to the Slurm queuing system, you need to create a slurm batch job script.
+To submit jobs to the Slurm queuing system, you need to create a slurm batch job script and
+submit it to the queuing system.

 * Change directories to the IBRUN directory using the `hellompi-slurm.sb` batch script:
 ```